WINTER STORMS AND BLIZZARDS

 - First aid supplies

-- Healing fuel – fuel carriers may not reach you for days after a severe winter storm
+- Heating fuel – fuel carriers may not reach you for days after a severe winter storm

 - Back up heating source, such as fireplace, wood stove, space heater, etc.